 The Processes, Protocols and Goals of Emergency Management

-A comprehensive emergency management strategy must consist of the following, four components:
+Formal training and degree programs in emergency management teach that a comprehensive emergency management strategy must consist of the following, four components:

 All Hazards – All hazards within an area or jurisdiction must be assessed and prioritized based on their likelihood of occurrence and their basis of impact.
 In other words, not all hazards can be dealt with and planned for in the same way.